 7. Internal Linking

-You can interlink your current blog post with atleast one such older post that is well related with the topic in order to keep your visitor busy with the other the other posts of your blog too and thereby reducing bounce rates.
+You can interlink your current blog post with at least one such older post that is well related to the topic in order to keep your visitor busy with the other the other posts of your blog too and thereby reducing bounce rates.